gunnarlan/AST1100/README.md

-# AST1100 - Introduction to astrophysics
+# AST1100 - Introduction to Astrophysics

 This repository contains coursework from the course  AST1100 - Introduction to astrophysics at the University of Oslo, which I undertook in the autumn semester of 2016.

 A full description of the project can be found in the notes folder.
 My source code is in the src folder, and the final report is in the PDF file.

+The course webpage is [here](https://www.uio.no/studier/emner/matnat/astro/nedlagte-emner/AST1100/index-eng.html).
+This describes the course content and learning outcomes.

 I cannot guarantee that everything is entirely correct.